jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 ### 356 Effect of notice of appeal on certain orders
 (1) The operation of any order made by a Youth Court under paragraph (k) or paragraph (l) or paragraph (m) or paragraph (n) of section 283 shall not be affected by the filing of a notice of appeal relating to the order, unless the Youth Court Judge who presided over the court making the order or, if that Youth Court Judge is not available, some other Youth Court Judge exercising jurisdiction in a Youth Court, on application by the appellant, directs that the operation of the order shall be suspended pending the determination of the appeal.
 (2) Notice of any application or direction under subsection (1) shall be given by the Registrar to the principal manager of the department for the area in which the court is situated.
-(3) Where a direction is given under subsection (1) in respect of any order, the term of the order shall cease to run from the date of the direction.
+(3) Where a direction is given under subsection (1) in respect of any order, the period of the order shall cease to run from the date of the direction.

 ### 357 Application of section 329 to hearing of appeal
 The provisions of section 329, with all necessary modifications, shall apply to the hearing in the High Court of any appeal against a decision of a Youth Court.